-‘What kind of monster are you?’
-She’d say.
-‘I understand now that nature is stronger than nurture.
-I can’t fight your genes.’
+'What kind of child are you?'
+She'd say.
+'I understand now that nature is stronger than nurture.
+I can't fight your genes.'

 Eventually she couldn't stand the bad girl any longer and I was sent to boarding school - the fifth school - (albeit with a music scholarship).
 But it didn't last long.
 Without any possibility of love and approval, I no longer needed to be the perfect daughter.
 Rootless, directionless and without any knowledge of who I really was, and even what I really wanted I found an outlet in sex and alcohol... which shamed me into leaving for my sixth school.
 I'd started to copy her pattern of running away from trouble.

-I don’t believe in blame.
-I don’t believe in anything but acts and consequences.
+I don't believe in blame.
+I don't believe in anything but acts and consequences.
 It was my destiny to go on this journey to understand myself, my mother and see the plight of others around me.
-I am privileged to be able to do it, but it’s taken me a long time to realize this.
-My heart breaks for my mother.
+I have the privilege to be able to do it, but it's taken me a long time to realize that.
+I feel desperately sorry for my mother.
 A woman deprived of love herself, growing up in a poor environment, desperately insecure and playing second fiddle to her brother, the first born and adored son.
 And for her to then discover she was infertile.
 How she must have wept.
 How it became an obsession to become a mother, a perfect mother at any cost.
 But how no matter how hard she tried, she failed.
-And now, that we haven’t been in contact for decades, I weep for her some more.
-For us.
-For the child I could have been.
-For the mother she tried so hard to be.
-And for her now, a woman who has lost her only child.

 When I look at my children, I wonder how my issues will be borne out on them.
 I hope I will be able to give them the ability to be themselves.
 To support their choices, even if I disagree with them.
-And to let them experience life the way they want and not the way I want them too.
+And to let them experience life the way they want and not the way I want them to.